 Literature Review Seminar

-Exercise: Review a search strategy
+Exercise: Reviewing a search strategy

 Imagine you serve as a reviewer for a conference.
-You review a paper on algorithmic decision making, along with Table 2.
+You review a paper on algorithmic decision-making, along with Table 2.

-• Evaluate the proposed search strategy critically, taking into account the building-block approach.
+image Task: Evaluate the proposed search strategy critically, taking into account the building-block approach.
+Make a recommendation to accept, revise, or reject.

 * Note: Example taken from Mahmud, H., Islam, A. N., Ahmed, S. I., & Smolander, K. (2022).
 What influences algorithmic decision-making?
 A systematic literature review on algorithm aversion.
 Technological Forecasting and Social Change, 175, 121390.